CarerHelp is for carers who need information and resources to help them feel informed and prepared for caring for someone who is seriously ill.

-We hope that CarerHelp will empower carers to cope with the hard times as well as they can, and to make space for good times as well.
+CarerHelp can empower carers to cope with the hard times, and to make space for the good times as well.
 When carers feel ready for their role, everybody benefits.
-Here are some of the key things we want carers to get out of the website:

 - Access to high quality information and resources that support them in the carer role